romac/jo/macros/README.md

 ### Macros

-A few SweetJS macros are bundled that will make your code more readable and concise, if choose you to use them.
+A few [sweet.js](http://sweetjs.org/) macros are bundled that will make your code more readable and concise, if choose you to use them.

 Here's the example above, rewritten using macros: